smokeyfeet/smokeyfeet-site/content/about.md

 This year the workshop classes and parties will take place in the eastern part of **Amsterdam** and **Diemen**.
 When looking for a place to stay, please keep this in mind.
-All the venues are easy to reach by public transport and bicycle.

 ## Accommodation & Hosting